robotstreamer/robotstreamer_win_obs/README.md

 We have a system called funbits that lets the streamers monetize their streams.

-This repo is for desktop streams.
+Note: This repo is for desktop streams.
+If you are making a robot, you need to use a different project, see: https://github.com/robotstreamer/robotstreamer

-If you are making a robot, see: https://github.com/robotstreamer/robotstreamer
+<h2>Setting up Desktop Stream</h2>

 You'll need two id's from MrArron on the discord server: https://discord.gg/n6B7ymy